 Assuming you have UAC set to the default, sometimes you’ll have to run a program with elevated privilege.
 Usually Windows itself will prompt you, but that doesn’t happen with something you run from the command prompt, like the convert command, which converts a partition from FAT to NTFS.

-In such a case the Windows help system advises you to right-click on a shortcut to the command prompt and select Run As Administrator, but this doesn’t work!
-The UAC dialog appeared (“Do you want to allow the following program to make changed to this computer?”) and I answered Yes, but convert still said I had insufficient privilege.
+In such a case the Windows help system advises you to right-click on a shortcut to the command prompt and select Run as administrator, but this doesn’t work!
+The UAC dialog appeared (“Do you want to allow the following program to make changes to this computer?”) and I answered Yes, but convert still said I had insufficient privilege.

 I’ve no idea why there are two routes to get elevated privilege, and they have different results, but that’s the case, at least in my Windows 7 Home Premium.
 A Usenet article firstname.lastname@example.org posted in alt.windows7.general on 2010-08-15 by Jeff Layman (but unfortunately not archived by Google) sheds some light, or adds to the mystery: